xMicky24GIT/pyhypixel/README.md

 # pyhypixel

-This is an unofficial Python3 hypixel api wrapper.
+This is an unofficial Python3 [HypixelAPI](https://github.com/HypixelDev/PublicAPI) wrapper.

 ## Installation